p3nt4/PowerShdll/README.md

 Does not require access to powershell.exe as it uses powershell automation dlls.

-PowerShdll can be run with: rundll32.exe, installutil.exe, regsvcs.exe, regasm.exe, regasm.exe.
+PowerShdll can be run with: rundll32.exe, installutil.exe, regsvcs.exe, regasm.exe and regsvr32.exe.

 ## dll mode: